 Achieving Success in Nonprofit Organizations by Kloppenborg; Laning"This book is an essential tool to help you grow with your nonprofit organization.
 Whether you are an executive director, manager, board member, pastor, or key volunteer, the details here will help you achieve so much more.
 The four overarching areas of what the authors term a “virtuous cycle in nonprofit organization success”—living the mission, making good decisions, getting things done, developing your team—emerged from literature searches, focus groups, and surveys to discover objectively what critical skills and knowledge are most useful to leaders of nonprofit organizations.
 Inside, experts contribute individual chapters in each of these four areas.
 This book can be used as a reference for specific skills and knowledge in any of these areas.
 It can also be used as a text since it covers 16 specific chapters within the four major sections and each chapter has a major case study, assessment questions, and summaries of key concepts."

-Developing Nonprofit and Human Service Leaders by Larry D. Watson; Richard A. Hoefer"Developing Nonprofit and Human Service Leaders comprehensively prepares students with the skills to successfully manage human service organizations.
+Developing nonprofit and human service leaders : essential knowledge and skills by Larry D. Watson; Richard A. Hoefer"Developing Nonprofit and Human Service Leaders comprehensively prepares students with the skills to successfully manage human service organizations.
 Authors Larry D. Watson and Richard Hoefer explore core managerial competencies tailored to the unique environment of these organizations, including administrative responsibilities, values and ethics, organizational theories, leadership, boards of directors, fundraising, supervision, research, cultural consideration, and more.
 This essential text offers hands-on practice for the skills that future administrators will need to make a substantial impact in their organizations and communities."

 Streetsmart Financial Basics for Nonprofit Managers, 4th by Thomas A. McLaughlin"This comprehensive guide provides effective, easy-to-use tips, tools, resources, and analyses.
 The light, humorous tone in Streetsmart Financial Basics for Nonprofit Managers makes it an accessible resource for nonprofit executives, board members, students, and those new to the field."

-The Brand IDEA by Nathalie Laidler-Kylander; Julia Shepard Stenzel"Laidler-Kylander and Stenzel present a new framework for nonprofit brand management which they have termed the brand IDEA (Integrity, Democracy, and Affinity).
+The brand IDEA : managing nonprofit brands with integrity, democracy and affinity by Nathalie Laidler-Kylander; Julia Shepard Stenzel"Laidler-Kylander and Stenzel present a new framework for nonprofit brand management which they have termed the brand IDEA (Integrity, Democracy, and Affinity).
 The model eschews traditional, outdated brand tenets of control and competition in favor of a more strategic, sector-centric approach that is anchored in the mission, based on participatory processes, and promotes clarity and collaboration."

 Publication Date: 2013